noiseprotocol/noise_spec/noise.md

  ciphertext, then increments `n` and returns the ciphertext.

  * **`Decrypt(ciphertext)`**:  Calls `DECRYPT(k, n, h, ciphertext)` to get a plaintext, then increments `n` and returns the plaintext.
+If an authentication failure occurs all variables are set to zeros and the error is signalled to the caller.

 3.3.
 Session object usage
 --------------------------------

 To execute a Noise protocol you `Initialize()` a session object, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern until the handshake is complete.
+If a decryption error occurs the handshake has failed and the session is deleted without sending further messages.

 After the handshake is complete you call `EndHandshake()` which returns two kernels, the first for encrypting transport messages from initiator to